ivanklimuk/hard-ml-deploy-qa/README.md

 - Replace the current dummy ranker model with an actual model.
 - Make the gateway service asynchronous, as it doesn't perform many computations but makes many calls to external sources.
+- Add a healthcheck mechanism for the ML services and the gateway service.
 - Add tests :)